peterlindkvist/minimum-viable-editor/README.md

 ## Security

 The editor doesn't provide any kind of security by it own.
-But you can pass in a sequrity middleware to the routes.
+But you can add a middleware in front of the contentRouter.

     const auth = require('http-auth');
     const basicAuth = auth.connect(auth.basic({ realm: "Content Editor" }, (username, password, callback) => {
         callback(username === "user" && password === "pwd");
     }));
-    app.use('/editor', mve.router(basicAuth));
+    app.use('/editor', basicAuth, mve.contentRouter);

-If you add a security middleware to the whole route the js assets are blocked as well.

 ## Editing of invissible elements